 A general business look (also called professional) is the traditional dress code for workplace attire.
 This is the type of look you see in most professional offices.

-Men's business looks revolve around a two-piece suit in dark neutral colors with classic button-up shirts in muted tones.
+Men’s business looks revolve around a two-piece suit in dark neutral colors with classic button-up shirts in muted tones.
 Ties are a must for this look and should work with the rest of the suit.
-Black or brown leather shoes should be born with dark socks and a belt that matches.
+Black or brown leather shoes should be worn with dark socks and a belt that matches.

 Business formal is the most conservative and polished dress code and is often found in law firms, finance offices, and board rooms.
 It’s also common for evening work events.

 In this look, women should wear a tailored pant suit or skirt suit (with tights) in a neutral tone, with a white collared shirt and closed toe heels.

 Men’s business formal attire means tailored and pressed suits in neutral colors, with a white button-up shirt, conservative colored tie, and dress shoes.

 Cocktail attire falls between casual and formal and allows for more personality than strict formal looks.
 Sometimes cocktail dress is confused with club or party styles, but generally cocktail attire should be more modest and elegant.